MattDodsonEnglish/docs/readme.md

 ### Social Sharing Icons

-You can customize and update the post social media sharing icons from the `partials/share.hbs` theme file.
+You can customize and update a post's social media sharing icons from the `partials/share.hbs` theme file.

 ---

 ### Sidebar Social Media Icons

-Sidebar social media links placed in the `partials/sidebar-social-icons.hbs` file.
+Sidebar social media links are placed in the `partials/sidebar-social-icons.hbs` file.

 The Ghost CMS supports adding Facebook and Twitter profile URLs from the admin panel.
 Go to **General > Social accounts** and add your URLs.
 This will update Facebook and Twitter URLs within the footer social media section.

 ![social-accounts](https://d33wubrfki0l68.cloudfront.net/3e76f93de7ae6b06126c7686e706673ec8ccac65/bdc4e/images/docs/ghost/shared/social-accounts.png)

-For using other social accounts, the theme is using [Evil Icons](http://evil-icons.io/) to provide very simple and clean icons.
+For other social accounts, the theme use [Evil Icons](http://evil-icons.io/) to provide very simple and clean icons.
 Here you can find a list of the social media icons to use:

 Facebook